Repairing Damaged African American Hair

 Even if the damage you've done to your hair can't be completely repaired, it often can be mitigated so that, at least, you don't lose your hair.
 We can't guarantee that the following techniques will repair the damage.
 But, they will give you the best chance.

 First of all we recommend a deep conditioning treatment.
-Treasured Locks Hot Hair Repair and Deep V Conditioner (both available at Treasured Locks) are two great choices.
+Treasured Locks Deep V Conditioner (available at Treasured Locks) is a great choice.
 Used along with a HydraCap that allows the product's ingredients and warm moisture to penetrate the hair shaft, a deep conditioning treatment done every couple of weeks for a while can help quite a bit.

 In addition to the deep conditioning treatment, we suggest (as always) that you wash with a moisturizing shampoo and conditioner.
 Also, make sure you are moisturizing your hair regularly between washings.
 Two or three times a week is not too much for most African American hair.
 We like our Treasured Locks Knot No More for that.
 If your hair is pressed or you flat iron you hair you might want to use Treasured Locks H2G Hair Growth Serum instead (doesn't contain water that would cause your hair to revert).